MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Lockout-Protection.md

 description:
 author: billmath
 ms.author: billmath
-manager: femila
+manager: mtillman
-ms.date: 09/08/2017
+ms.date: 06/06/2018
 ms.topic: article
 ms.prod: windows-server-threshold

 ms.technology: identity-adfs
 ---

-# Configure AD FS Extranet Lockout Protection
+# AD FS Extranet Lockout and Extranet Smart Lockout

+# Overview

 >Applies To: Windows Server 2016, Windows Server 2012 R2

-In AD FS on Windows Server 2012 R2, we introduced a security feature called Extranet Lockout.
+In AD FS on Windows Server 2012 R2, we introduced a security feature called **Extranet Lockout**.
 With this feature, AD FS will "stop" authenticating the "malicious" user account from outside for a period of time.
 This prevents your user accounts from being locked out in Active Directory.
-In addition to protecting your users from an AD account lockout, AD FS extranet lockout also protects against brute force password guessing attacks
+In addition to protecting your users from an AD account lockout, AD FS extranet lockout also protects against brute force password guessing attacks.

+In June 2018, AD FS on Windows Server 2016 introduced **Extranet Smart Lockout (ESL)**.
+ESL enables AD FS to differentiate between sign-in attempts that look like they're from the valid user and sign-ins from what may be an attacker.
+As a result, AD FS can lock out attackers while letting valid users continue to use their accounts.
+This prevents denial-of-service on the user and protects against targeted attacks such as "password-spray" attacks.
+ESL is only available for AD FS in Windows Server 2016.

 > [!NOTE]
 > This feature only works for the **extranet scenario** where the authentication requests come through the Web Application Proxy and only applies to **username and password authentication**.